MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-04-15-mattias-eklundh.markdown

 "Don't you know what ek-lahnd means in Hindi?
 Ek means 'one,' and lahnd is one 'penis.'
 So 'one-penis'."
 {: .interviewee }

 And it's really stupid because, and I've said this many times, usually when you play an instrument and you're gifted and you play that instrument, you are called that instrument.
-You are Mandolin Srinivas or Kanjira Silvaganesh, or Bass Guitar Bob.
+You are Mandolin Srinivas or Kanjeera Selvaganesh, or Bass Guitar Bob.
 But my name is "Guitar One-Dick" or "Guitar One Penis," which is not bad.
 I mean, it could be [Kerry King&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Kerry_King), you know.
 So, Guitar One Penis!
 Yes, yes.
 {: .interviewee }

 A: [laughing] I don't know if it's because it's super early for me or because that story is legitimately that funny.